HorvathLab/NGS/ReadCounts/docs/OutputFiles.md

-# readCount Output
+# ReadCounts Output

-readCounts output file are created inside of the directory specified by the user.

-## readCounts output file

 A tab-separated values file consisting of the computed read-counts.
-This file contains the read counts for each SNV locus in each BAM file and computes the various statistical tests below above:
+This file contains the read counts for each SNV locus in each read group (by default, each BAM file):

 CHROM
 > Chromosome identifier